slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A rational person can find peace by cultivating indifference to things outside of their control."
 -- Naval Ravikant*
 - emotions of an event are like bookmarks
+- unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of teh subconscious and manifest as chronic, nonspecific anxiety. -- naval
+- you're offended when you fear that it might be true. -- naval
+- we suffer more often in emagination than in reality. -- seneca
+- uncertainty, not outcome, is the root of stress. -- naval
+- ego is false confidence, self-respect is true confidence. -- naval
+- your trauma creates you. -- naval
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
 - Financial health is just as important as physical health.
 Nothing feels as good as having a «fuck you» fund.